Observations at the hive entrance

 |

-Bees tolerate adult moths and are unable to dislodge pupae buried in their cocoons.
-By contrast, larvae moving more slowly on the combs are actively hunted and expelled from the hive, to the great delight of passerine birds. |
+Bees tolerate adult wax moths and are unable to dislodge the pupae buried in their cocoons.
+The caterpillars, however, which move more slowly over the combs, are actively hunted and expelled from the hive — to the great delight of small birds. |

 |